12 Types Of Ash Trees In Texas

 This versatile ash species is found across Texas and is known for its striking fall foliage.
 Green Ash is often planted in urban areas due to its adaptability to different soil types and climates.

-See also 7 Types Of Crickets In Texas
+See also 20 Types Of Grass Weeds In Texas

 3. White Ash (Fraxinus americana):